 We will explore the concept of intergenerational ministry to discover why and how gathering multiple generations together for fellowship, worship, study, and service is important for faith development and church vitality.

 Bio – Beth Lindsay Templeton is currently the transitional pastor at Eastminster Presbyterian Church in Greenville, SC and the author of eleven books.
 She is also the Founder and CEO of Our Eyes Were Opened, Inc. (www.oewo.org) which helps people with resources enlarge their understanding about people who live in poverty in order to increase compassion and decrease judgment.

 Uncharted Journey considers the transitions of getting older and other life events through the lenses of loss, letting go, and growth.
 Using interaction and discussion, participants gain Biblical and personal tools for their life journey

-Join us and re-energize with worship, relaxation, & prayer at our 34th Annual Conference & Retreat!
+Join us and re-energize with worship & prayer at our 35th Annual Conference & Retreat!

 Association of Smaller Congregations

 Sponsored by the Synod of the South Atlantic, Presbyterian Church (U.S.A.)
 Dates: March 18-20, 2022.

 The Association of Smaller Congregations (ASC) was organized in 1987 to serve congregations in Florida, Georgia, and South Carolina having fewer than 200 members.
 The group seeks in their conferences to lift up these smaller congregations, offering tools and support, promoting their unique strengths and needs, and providing opportunities for fellowship, education, creative thinking and sharing.